InfinSys/xplatform-cpp/README.md

 <div>
     <h3>:: API Style</h3>
     <p>
         The <strong>API style</strong> project directory is designed for <strong>building C++ libraries intended to be consumed by other developers</strong>.
 Unlike end-user applications, a library's project structure is part of its public interface.
 Downstream projects interact not only with its binaries and headers but also with its build system and dependency layout.
-This turns out to be part of the user experience.
-The intent of this template is to make a library easy to consume, extend, and maintain — whether linking it via CMake, embedding it directly, or publishing it as a package.
+The project structure of a library is an important aspect of the user experience that should never be neglected.
+The point of this template is to provide new projects with a conforming starting point that is easy to consume, extend, and maintain — whether linking it via CMake, embedding it directly, or publishing it as a package.
     </p>
     <p>
-        In contrast, <strong>End-User style</strong> projects focus on producing standalone executables or tools where internal organization is flexible and developer-facing ergonomics are less critical.
+        In contrast, <strong>End-User style</strong> projects typically focus on producing standalone executables or tools where internal organization is flexible and developer-facing ergonomics are less critical.
 You can find this template on the <a href="https://github.com/InfinSys/xplatform-cpp/tree/end-user-style">End-User Style branch</a>.
     </p>
 </div></br>